Whitton railway station

-Whitton railway station is in the London Borough of Richmond upon Thames in southwest London, within Travelcard Zone 5.
+Whitton railway station is in the London Borough of Richmond upon Thames in southwest London, within London fare zone 5.
 It is 12 mi 43 chain down the line from London Waterloo.
 The station and all trains serving it are operated by South Western Railway.
 The station was extensively refurbished and its main buildings replaced 2015–2016.
 The footbridge was replaced so as to incorporate optional lifts to the platforms.
 Whitton station has a ticket office above the up (London-bound) platform containing a coffee shop, a taxi office, ticket machines and a disabled toilet.
 The station, to allow periods of no staff, lacks ticket barriers.
 The operator has had call at the station on most weekdays since 2014 air-conditioned, ten-coach trains.
 The platforms were extended away from the building and footbridge in February 2012.

 Whitton is the closest station to the Twickenham Stoop rugby union stadium, home of Harlequins and is about 700 metres further by pavement from Twickenham Stadium (compared to Twickenham railway station).